 The Art (and Science) of Making Apple Cider

-Few things connote fall as much as fresh apple cider and warm apple cinnamon donuts.
+Few things connote fall as much as fresh apple cider.
 Thanks to first grade teacher Ellen Igo all first grade students had the opportunity to not only indulge, but have a hand in making the cider.

 Ms. Igo explains that this lesson goes nicely with the 1st grade science curriculum.
 They are able to visually understand how a solid turns into a liquid.
-They also lean many interesting facts about apples and other fruits.
+They also learn many interesting facts about apples and other fruits.
+Did you know that there are more than 2,500 varieties of apples in the United States alone!?
 The students had so much fun with making the apple cider most of them probably didn't even realize they were learning about science!